 This quick reference page provides a summary of the specifications of this topology.

-The procedure for implementing the VMware vSphere ICM pod varies, depending on the version of the course being used.
 For VMware vSphere ICM 6.5, please refer to the VMware vSphere ICM 6.5 Pod page.

 Please be aware of the robust server requirements that are necessary in order to run nested virtual machines.
 Review the virtual machine server recommendations.

 For the implementation of the VMware vSphere ICM Pod for v5.1, v5.5 and v6.0 it is necessary to request virtual machine templates from CSSIA.
 Using these templates will simplify your setup, since the virtual machines will be pre-configured.

 VMware vSphere ICM Pod v6.0